nikouu/mGBA-http/docs/Examples.md

 As long as you can make an HTTP call, you can interact with mGBA-http.

+_Note: There may be some differences with your experience in what mGBA or the scripting output looks like as time has moved on but the principles will be the same._

 ## 1. Moving and interacting

 Using the C# console app mGBAHttpServer.TestClient included in this repository, we're able to move the main character around the overworld and interact with Pikachu in Pokémon Yellow.